Mercateo/jsonhoist/README.md

 * Upcast persisted, deprecated models to current
 * Upcast & Downcast in EventSourcing
-* Works with Jackson to deserialize into POJOs after transformation
+* Works with Jackson to optionally deserialize into POJOs after transformation

 ## Background